 The story of your fruit harvest starts now – in the rising of the sap and the swelling of the buds.
 It’s a tale told by the bees, as they go blossom to blossom; then taken up by a fruit that evades rats, possums, wind and rain.
 It’s a cycle, that if unbroken, creates baskets of fruit.
 A cycle, that’s a blimmin’ miracle and deserves your witness.
-Check it out, watch it unfold and learn this years story.
+Watch it unfold and learn this years story, because this year wont necessarily play out the same as last year did.

-And because every year is different, you need to learn each one anew.
-As you do, the years roll by and all that time spent amongst your trees does the inevitable and grows a really cool connection.
-A sacred connection, as old as life itself, where confusion fades and understanding dawns.
+As the years roll by, all that time spent amongst your trees does the inevitable and grows a really cool connection.
+A sacred nature connection, as old as life itself – confusion fades and understanding dawns.

 Divide +plant comfrey